abdullahmoh21/therapy-website/README.md

 - Automated email notifications to admins upon job failures for prompt issue resolution.
 - Email templating using Handlebars for dynamic and personalized communication.

-If you’re an employer who has made it this far (seriously, hire me), feel free to reach out with any questions — I’d be more than happy to answer them via [email.](mailto:anaqvi02@student.ubc.ca)
+If you’re a recruiter who has made it this far (seriously, hire me), feel free to reach out with any questions — I’d be more than happy to answer them via [email.](mailto:anaqvi02@student.ubc.ca)